hildar/RecSys-Retail/README.md

 #### 2. Matching model

 Learn first-layer model as baseline.
-In MainRecommender class we have two base models from implicit lib - ItemItemRecommender and AlternatingLeastSquares:
+In `MainRecommender` class we have two base models from implicit lib - `ItemItemRecommender` and `AlternatingLeastSquares`:

 ```
     @staticmethod